Updated: November 2017

 How Do They Perform?

 How well do the ALP’s jam lidar?
-Well they’ve been tested pretty thoroughly by this point.
+Well they’ve been tested very thoroughly by this point.
 At first testing was done to see if the ALP’s actually lived up to their claims of being able to jam the tough guns that other jammers couldn’t.
 Then as more and more people started picking them up for their own vehicles, they’ve been tested even more and we see them tested regularly in different testing events.
-Because they’re so good, sometimes they’re the only jammers you’ll see at testing events.
+Because they’re so good, they’re often the only jammers you’ll see at testing events.

 As far as their effectiveness is concerned, they are good at jamming both the older easier guns and the newer tougher guns.
 Take a look at some sample test results from a lidar test meet.